JeremieLitzler/journal/docs/2022/10/compost-testing-and-final-result-charles-dowding/README.md

 ---
-title: Compost Testing and Final Result, by Charles Dowding
+title: Compost Testing and Final Result, with Charles Dowding
-description: "Charles had come to an end with his compost comparaison.
+description: "Charles has come to an end with his compost comparaison.
 Let's look at the results and the conclusion to draw from it."
 date: 2022-10-23
 heroImage: '/images/2022-10-23-compost-testing-and-final-result-charles-dowding-hero.jpg'
 heroAlt: A shovel in a heap of compost